mclab-hbrs/edu25519/README.md

 # Edu25519
 This is an implementation of Curve25519 from Daniel Bernstein.
-It uses the most tricks introduced in the original paper, mainly the radix ceil(25.5i) storing that makes reduction very fast.
+It uses the montgomery ladder and most tricks introduced in the original paper, mainly the radix ceil(25.5i) storing that makes reduction very fast.

 This code was written as a clean, readable, self-contained implementation for **educational purposes only**.
 It's supposed to show the concepts of the original publication in a comprehensible manner and